JORD210 GIS and Dynamic Modelling in Soils

 Type of course:

-Lectures and exercises will take place in the computer lab.
+Lectures and exercises alternate and will take place in the lecture-room and computer room.
 4 hours each week.

 More information can be obtained from one of the teachers listed.